Thelastpoet/bob-ai/README.md

-# Bob - A WordPress plugin that updates the description of WordPress Taxonomies
+# Bob - A WordPress Plugin for Updating Taxonomy Descriptions using OpenAI

-Bob is a WordPress plugin that uses OpenAI to update the description of WordPress Taxonomies.
-The plugin is designed to be easy to use and provides a simple way to update the descriptions of taxonomies in WordPress.
+Bob is a simple and easy-to-use WordPress plugin that leverages OpenAI's advanced language capabilities to update the descriptions of your WordPress Taxonomies.

+## Key Features

+1. Updates taxonomy descriptions using OpenAI
+2. Simple and user-friendly interface
+3. Automatically updates descriptions when a post under that taxonomy is visited

 ## Installation

+Installing Bob is quick and easy:

-1. Upload the `bob` directory to the `/wp-content/plugins/` directory
+1. Download the bob directory from the repository and upload it to the /wp-content/plugins/ directory in your WordPress installation.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in the WordPress admin area.
-3. Go to the Taxonomies section in the WordPress admin area to see the updated descriptions
+3. Navigate to the Taxonomies section in the WordPress admin area to see the updated descriptions.

-## Usage
+## How to Use

+Bob provides a simple and straightforward interface for updating your taxonomy descriptions.
+Here's how:

-Once the plugin is activated.
-Find the Bob Menu on WordPress Dashboard with two submenus.
+1. Once the plugin is activated, find the Bob Menu in the WordPress Dashboard.

-1. OpenAi - Allows you to add OpenAI API Key, and set options that work with OpenAI.
+2. From the Bob Menu, select the OpenAI submenu to add your OpenAI API Key and set your preferred options.
-2. Post Type - Option to allows you to select the Post Type and Taxonomy to update.
+3. In the Post Type submenu, select the Post Type and Taxonomy you want to update.

-Taxonomies will update when a post under that taxonomy is visited on the browser.
+Bob will automatically update the descriptions of your selected taxonomies whenever a post under that taxonomy is visited in the browser.

 ## Dependencies